 Manoj Kumar Sharma, professor of clinical psychology, SHUT clinic in NIMHANS, says addictive use of Internet and resultant screen dependency has an adverse effect in the form of irregular dietary habits and physical problems.
 It is also associated with insomnia, sleep apnea, headache, weight gain, weight loss, and related problems.
-Among adults, it leads one to disregard crucial daily responsibilities such as work, academic, family or social obligations.
+Among adults, it leads one to disregard for crucial daily responsibilities such as work, academic, family or social obligations.
 Although this addiction affects children and adults, not many adults come forward to seek help, he said.

-According to Sujit Kumar, consultant neurologist at Apollo Hospital, Seshadripuram, it is observed that about 8 to 12% of children and adults have SDD in India and the number is expected to rise in the coming years.
+According to Sujit Kumar, consultant neurologist at Apollo Hospital, Seshadripuram, it is observed that about 8% to 12% of children and adults have SDD in India and the number is expected to rise in the coming years.
 "Though the disorder is associated with psychological studies, there are a lot of neurological effects in SDD.
-The child's stilldeveloping brain, having SDD can cause long-term effects and even brain damage is a possibility," he says.
+There is a definite decrease in the size of both grey matter and white matter of the brain.
+This means that for a child's still-developing brain, having SDD can cause long-term effects and even brain damage is a possibility," he says.
 "It is vital for young parents to be more aware of how much screen time their children get every day.
-Constantly depending on smartphones or computers to keep their children occupied can have a negative impact on the growth and development of their brain," he adds.
+Constantly depending on smartphones or computers to keep their children occupied can have a negative impact on their growth and development of their brain," he adds.